History of Bangladesh (1971–present): First Hasina administration, 1996–2001

 Prime Minister Sheikh Hasina inspects the ceremonial honour guard during a full honour arrival ceremony at the Pentagon on 17 October 2000.

 Sheikh Hasina formed what she called a "Government of National Consensus" in June 1996, which included one minister from the Jatiya Party and another from the Jatiya Samajtantrik Dal.
 The Jatiya Party never entered into a formal coalition arrangement, and party president Hussain Muhammad Ershad withdrew his support from the government in September 1997.
 Only three parties had more than 10 members elected to the 1996 Parliament: the Awami League, BNP, and Jatiya Party.
-Jatiya Party president, Ershad, was released from prison on bail in January 1997.
+Jatiya Party president Ershad was released from prison on bail in January 1997.

 International and domestic election observers found the June 1996 election free and fair, and ultimately, the Bangladesh Nationalist Party decided to join the new Parliament.
 The BNP soon charged that police and Bangladesh Awami League activists were engaged in large-scale harassment and jailing of opposition activists.
 At the end of 1996, the Bangladesh Nationalist Party staged a parliamentary walkout over this and other grievances but returned in January 1997 under a four-point agreement with the ruling party.
 The Bangladesh Nationalist Party asserted that this agreement was never implemented and later staged another walkout in August 1997.
 The Bangladesh Nationalist Party returned to Parliament under another agreement in March 1998.

 In June 1999, the Bangladesh Nationalist Party and other opposition parties again began to abstain from attending Parliament.
 Opposition parties staged an increasing number of nationwide general strikes, rising from six days of general strikes in 1997 to 27 days in 1999.
 A four-party opposition alliance formed at the beginning of 1999 announced that it would boycott parliamentary by-elections and local government elections unless the government took steps demanded by the opposition to ensure electoral fairness.
-The government did not take these steps, and the opposition subsequently boycotted all elections, including municipal council elections in February 1999, several parliamentary by-elections, and the Chittagong city corporation elections in January 2000.
+The government did not take these steps, and the opposition subsequently boycotted all elections, including municipal council elections in February 1999, several parliamentary by-elections, and the Chittagong City Corporation elections in January 2000.

-In July 2001 the Bangladesh Awami League government stepped down to allow a caretaker government to preside over parliamentary elections.
+In July 2001, the Bangladesh Awami League government stepped down to allow a caretaker government to preside over parliamentary elections.
 Political violence that had increased during the Bangladesh Awami League government's tenure continued to increase through the summer in the run up to the election.
-In August, Khaleda Zia and Sheikh Hasina agreed during a visit of former President Jimmy Carter to respect the results of the election, join Parliament win or lose, forswear the use of hartals (violently enforced strikes) as political tools, and if successful in forming a government allow for a more meaningful role for the opposition in Parliament.
+In August, Khaleda Zia and Sheikh Hasina agreed during a visit of former President Jimmy Carter to respect the results of the election, join Parliament win or lose, forswear the use of hartals (general strikes) as political tools, and, if successful in forming a government, allow for a more meaningful role for the opposition in Parliament.
 The caretaker government was successful in containing the violence, which allowed a parliamentary general election to be successfully held on 1 October 2001.